 Learn more about Boosting cash flow for employers.

+The JobKeeper Payment, which was originally due to run until 27 September 2020, will now continue to be available to eligible businesses (including the self-employed) and not-for-profits until 28 March 2021.
 Sole traders may be eligible to receive the JobKeeper Payment if their turnover has reduced.
-Following registration by the eligible business, the Government will provide $1,500 per fortnight per eligible employee for a maximum of 6 months.
+Following registration by the eligible business, the Government will provide $1,500 per fortnight per eligible employee.
 This will support sole traders to maintain their income and connection with employees.
 Find out more about JobKeeper for Sole Traders.

 You can access up to $10,000 of your superannuation in 2019-20 and a further $10,000 in 2020-21.
 You will be able to apply for early release of your superannuation from mid-April 2020.
 Read more about early access to your superannuation.